shaonidutta/ai-meetings-to-task-converter/README.md

 - Remember to replace the OpenAI API key placeholder in the `.env` file before running the backend.
 - The frontend runs on port 5173 by default.
 - The backend runs on port 3000 by default.
+- All dates are handled in UTC timezone.
+- Default year is set to 2025 for all tasks.
+- Priority defaults to P3 if not specified.
+- Time defaults to end of day (23:59:59) if not specified.

 ---